Free radicals are very reactive molecules that reproduce a response to the environmental toxins and cellular actions in your body.

 So, I encourage you to consume these foods in moderation.
 And, of course, your preference should always be for fresh, organic, and raw sources.

-At the same time, complement your wholesome diet with Purple Defense, your #1 source for water-soluble antioxidants and resveratrol.
+At the same time, complement your wholesome diet with Purple Defense, your No. 1 source for water-soluble antioxidants and resveratrol.
+I believe the research is solid and provides a simple strategy to leverage the hormetic benefits of incredibly useful polyphenols.

 Don't wait until free radicals rule your body and your health.* Order Purple Defense today.